Five times Anthony Fauci and Rand Paul clashed in testy Senate hearings

 The pair returned to jousting in March 2021 when Dr Fauci deflected claims his pandemic guidelines were political theatre by declaring that it was, actually, Mr Paul going again with the theatre.

-Mr Paul asked Mr Fauci why it was still necessary to wear masks after getting the recently released vaccine, which at the time was claimed would prevent transmission of the virus.
+Mr Paul asked Dr Fauci why it was still necessary to wear masks after getting the recently released vaccine, which at the time was claimed would prevent transmission of the virus.

 “If we’re not spreading the infection, isn’t it just theatre?
 You have the vaccine and you’re wearing two masks, isn’t that theatre?”
 Mr Paul asked.